 It’s classed as a green surfactant that’s biodegradable and has shown to be very compatible with our skin.
 This means there’s less chance of it irritating the skin as so many conventional foaming agents do.
 It’s also really easy to work with!

-Olivem 1000 is a natural emulsifying wax that adds to the creaminess of the body wash.
+Olivem 1000 is a natural emulsifying wax that adds to the creaminess of the body wash recipe.
 I’ve tried this recipe using other emulsifying waxes, all with disastrous results so this is non-negotiable.
 If you can’t get hold of it right now, I wouldn’t recommend attempting to substitute.

 Keep in mind, if you’re struggling to get hold of ‘Olivem 1000’, try to find a generic version.
 Olivem is a brand, so it sometimes isn’t always available.
 Look for its INCI name, ‘Sorbitan Olivate, Cetearyl Olivate’.